-At the end of the tutorial, if using EC2, you may want to create an image of your virtual machine with Docker.
+At the end of the tutorial, if using EC2, you may want to create an Amazon Machine Image (AMI) of your virtual machine with Docker.
 If you haven't already, reimaging your server VM will allow it to be restored with minimal effort and setup in the future.
+This step is optional.